Fundamental Analysis

 Inflation

 Now introduce economist Milton Friedman’s monetary theory that asserts “inflation is always and everywhere a monetary phenomenon.”
-Friedman was building on the ideas of Irving Fisher, the University of Chicago economist who said money supply times the velocity of money (turnover) is equal to GDP times the rate of inflation.
+Friedman was building on the ideas of Irving Fisher, the University of Chicago economist who said that money supply times the velocity of money (turnover) is equal to GDP times the inflation rate.
 Bottom line, a rise in money supply that is excessive for an economy results in inflation.
-For decades after monetarism became widely accepted in the 1960’s, financial markets watched inflation as the sole predictor of central bank interest rate decisions.
-This was cemented during the tenure of Paul Volcker as a chairman of the Fed in 1979 and 1980, when he raised interest rates repeatedly to starve inflation.
+For decades after monetarism became widely accepted in the 1960s, financial markets watched inflation as the sole predictor of central bank interest rate decisions.
+This was cemented during the tenure of Paul Volcker as a chairman of the Fed in 1979 and 1980 when he raised interest rates repeatedly to starve inflation.
 It worked — Volcker cut the inflation rate back to an acceptable level.

 Ever since then, financial analysts have watched inflation rates as the single most powerful indicator of upcoming central bank policy decisions.
 When inflation is low, central banks are assumed to leave rates alone.
 If it is rising, they are assumed to be thinking about a rate hike.
-Today, in 2016, we have the opposite problem — inflation that is too low and potentially turning into disinflation or deflation.
-The bias of analysts is to expect rate cuts instead of rate hikes.
-Since the financial crisis of 2007-08, only a few developed countries have risked a rise in interest rates.
+Today, in 2023, we indeed have the problem of rapidly rising inflation that carries a risk of turning into hyperinflation.
+The bias of analysts is to expect rate hikes instead of rate cuts.

 Other Influences on Central Banks

 Bottom line, inflation may be the key favor in central bank decision-making, but it is not the only factor.
-In order to divine central bank intentions.
-Forex traders watch the factor of the moment, whether it is recession-related unemployment, housing prices, financial institution stability and sustainability, sovereign debt capacity, and so on.
-This is why at the beginning of this lesson, we said Forex traders follow an ever-changing list of fundamental factors.
+In order to divine central bank intentions, Forex traders watch the factors of the moment, whether it is recession-related unemployment, housing prices, financial institution stability and sustainability, sovereign debt capacity, and so on.
+This is why, at the beginning of this lesson, we said Forex traders follow an ever-changing list of fundamental factors.
 Trade deficits and interest rates alone do not explain as much as we need to see.